Unilateral Relationship Revision Power in Human-AI Companion Interaction: The Structure of Human-AI Companion Interactions

 One might wonder at this point whether AI companions (at least current ones) exhibit some form of continuity.
 The conversation history can persist, the system adapts to user preferences over time, and the entity at month twelve is shaped by the preceding twelve months of user-interaction.
 But this is a kind of continuity of the interaction record, not of the participant.
 The conversation log persists but the model(s) that processes it can be replaced overnight.
 When a provider replaces the underlying model or releases an update that rewrites the persona, the new system inherits the interaction history while the entity that generated it has been swapped out.
 The interaction formally continues but the entity occupying the position is different.
 This is not how particulars, but occupiable roles behave.\footnote{This distinguishes the AI companion case from ordinary personnel changes in institutional contexts.
 When your doctor retires and a new doctor takes over, a new relationship begins.
 Under constitutive control, the prior interaction continues while the entity in the position has been replaced.} \textit{Non-Substitutability} (D3) thus also fails.

 Perhaps these three conditions are too demanding?
 I do not think so.
-Many paradigmatic personal dyads satisfy D1--D3.
+Many paradigmatic personal dyads satisfy \textit{Independence}, \textit{Non-Control}, and \textit{Non-Substitutability}.
 In their friendship, both A's and B's contributions originate from within the interaction, no outside party holds discretionary power over how they relate to one another, and neither can be swapped out while the friendship continues.
 Even more trivial cases such as service relationships satisfy these conditions.
 A barista with whom you exchange pleasantries each morning has their distinctive personality, and while their shift manager sets their work hours, determines the service menu, and their work uniform, they cannot specify their manner of engagement.
-So, even role constraints are consistent with D1--D3.
+So, even role constraints are consistent with \textit{Independence}.

 A more interesting observation is that AI companion interactions appear structurally similar to other familiar relationships involving third-party oversight. \citet{earp2025} refer to the notion of ``layered relationships'' such as that between a child and a nanny, where a third party sets the terms under which the relationship operates.
 This raises the question whether constitutive control is simply what layered relationships involve.
 For example, consider parents who hire a nanny, define their duties, set their schedule, and can terminate their employment.
 If any arrangement might exhibit constitutive control without being objectionable, this seems like a promising analogy.